hugopl/gi-crystal/BINDING_YML.md

 List of extra files that must be included in the binding, the generator will add an `require` call for each of then at the end of module definition.

+## include_before

+List of extra files that must be included in the binding, the generator will add an `require` call for each of then at the end of module definition *before* the inclusion of the wrappers.

 ## handmade

 List of types that are going to be handmade.
 The generator does not generate implementation for handmade types since they are